 Although some Hobbit homes are just facades, without any interior set, still the details are incredible.
-But there are also a few Hobbit homes in which one can actually enter as I did! 😛 Yet the only things kept there are brooms and gardening tools.
-Although, one cannot stay in Hobbiton or in any of the Hobbit Homes.
+But there are also a few Hobbit homes in which one can enter as I did! 😛 Yet the only things kept there are brooms and gardening tools.
+Although, one cannot stay in Hobbiton or any of the Hobbit Homes.

 The beauty of the surrounding land is a treat in itself.
 At every nook and cranny, there are also many more exquisite things to charm every Hobbit fan, like laundry lines with clothes – hung out for drying, Hobbit-sized fruits, vegetables, trees, flowers, jam bottles, etc.

 If you are thinking, although, I told it is a touristy place yet there aren’t many people in my pictures.
 The tours here are well-managed with 10-12 people in a group, also spacing other groups to avoid the rush at a place.
 The guide keeps sharing the fun facts of the movie, also giving time to everyone to click pictures before the next batch arrives.
 But you have to always stay with your guide and the group.
 There are also a few group and solo fun activities that everyone can enjoy!

 On this two hours’ tour, I crossed almost 40+ Hobbit homes, and mostly all of them were of different sizes and colors while traversing this huge landscape.